jimuelceleste/COVID-19-ABM-Quezon-City/README.md

 # COVID-19-Agent-Based-Model

 This agent based model is a work in progress.
-It aims to simulate the COVID-19 cases in the six districts of Quezon City, Metro Manila, Philippines.
+With this model, we aim to simulate the COVID-19 cases in the six districts of Quezon City, Metro Manila, Philippines.

-We used Mesa framework to build the model.
+Mesa framework is used to build the model.

 Quickstart
 ----------